The Castle of Rose-Colored Clouds

 The Lad and the Maiden in the Rose Colored Clouds

 He pulled out all the weeds, cut down some grasses, and set layers of thick grass between the plant rows so the grass would keep new weeds from coming up around the plants.
-He filled one of her baskets with vegetables from her garden - green beans, brussel sprouts, potatoes, beets and peas, and brought the basket inside to make her soup.
+He filled one of her baskets with vegetables from her garden - green beans, brussel sprouts, potatoes, beets and peas, and brought the basket inside to make her a large pot of soup.
 The old woman, sipping her soup, asked the visitor why he was traveling so deep in the woods.

 "Ah," she said after he told her what he was seeking.
 "The Castle of Rosy Clouds!"

-"You know about it?" said Cedric, amazed.
+"You've heard of it?" said Cedric, amazed.

 "Only from a nursery rhyme I once knew when I was a child.
 Now...what was it?..."
 After concentrating a minute and humming to herself she exclaimed "Ah yes!" and sung this: